BOSLEY & BRATCH

-Generally speaking, eligibility for VA benefits is based primarily on “veteran status” which is determined by active military, naval, or air service and a discharge or release from active service under condition other than dishonorable.
+Generally speaking, eligibility for VA benefits is based primarily on “veteran status” which is determined by active military, naval, or air service and a discharge or release from active service under conditions other than dishonorable.
 However, there are exceptions to this general rule.
 Read further to learn more — or contact our veterans disability attorneys for assistance determining whether you may qualify for VA services or benefits as a Reservist or National Guard member.

 VA Health Care for Reservists and National Guard Members

 Activated for Federal Duty

 Reservists and National Guard members activated for federal duty can qualify for various health care services provided by the VA including: